- This event has passed.

 Meet the Artists

 TONY NALKER performs widely in Washington, D.C., currently serving as jazz pianist with the Smithsonian Jazz Masterworks Orchestra and the National Symphony Orchestra Pops.
 From 1989 to 2016, Nalker was the pianist of the premier jazz ensemble of the U.S. Army, the Army Blues, and served as the group’s enlisted leader.
-Nalker played for the highest levels of the U.S. government and military and performed on USO tours to Iraq and Afghanistan.
-He has also toured on musical diplomacy missions throughout the world on behalf of the U.S. Department of State.
-Since 2005, Nalker has served as pianist of the Smithsonian Jazz Masterworks Orchestra, performing throughout the country to share the Smithsonian’s collection of iconic jazz works with the American public.
-Since 2012, he has also performed with the National, Maryland, and Baltimore symphonies.
+He played for the highest levels of the U.S. government and military and performed on United Service Organization (USO) tours to Iraq and Afghanistan, as well as State Department sponsored musical diplomacy tours to Russia, Kenya and Ethiopia.

-Larson has recently recorded and released his first CD under his own name, Popular Delusions, and can be heard on two recordings with the Alan Baylock Jazz Orchestra: Two Seconds to Midnight and Primetime featuring Doc Severinsen.
-He performs with his own trio, with the Capitol Bones, the Metropolitan Jazz Orchestra, and many others.
-Larson has served on the touring panel for the Virginia Commission for the Arts, the board of First Night Winchester, and is the host of the National Jazz Workshop at Shenandoah Conservatory.
+Dr. Larson released his CD Popular Delusions in 2016, and it has received extensive nationwide radio play.
+He can also be heard on recordings with the Alan Baylock Jazz Orchestra featuring Doc Severinsen.
+He performs with his own trio, and is an in-demand sideman in the Washington, D.C. region.
+Larson has served on the touring panel for the Virginia Commission for the Arts, the board of First Night Winchester, and is the host of the National Jazz Workshop at Shenandoah University.

 Photos by Shenandoah University’s Office of Marketing and Communications and courtesy of artists